petira/grav-plugin-stamp/README.md

 Keep in mind that the Twig variable `users` contains information about all registered users, so when combined with `taxonomy.author`, information about multiple users can be obtained at once.

-### Secondary purpose
+### Able to add or modify `date` and `author` variables when the page is first saved

-**The secondary purpose** of this plugin is to be able to add or modify `date` and `author` variables **when the page is first saved via the Admin Plugin**.
+The secondary purpose of this plugin is to be able to add or modify `date` and `author` variables **when the page is first saved via the Admin Plugin**.
 The Stamp Plugin can replace previous plugins (Auto Date Plugin and Auto Author Plugin), but it behaves differently, which must be taken into account.
 The main difference is that previous plugins generate variables when the page is created, and this plugin generates variables when the page is saved.
 If the date is to match the first save, using this plugin is the right choice.

 Meaning of variables: